Artificial Neural Networks generated by Low Discrepancy Sequences: Representing Artificial Neural Networks by Paths

 \subsection{Sampling Paths in Convolutional Neural Networks (CNNs)}

 Convolutional neural networks \cite{LecunCNN} contain layers that compute features by convolutions.
-A convolutional neuron (also called filter or kernel) has a 3D tensor of weights with $c_{\text{in}}$ input dimensions, width $w_f$, and height $h_f$.
-This means that each 2D slice of this kernel is convolved with the respective features of the $c_{\text{in}}$ input dimensions.
-The convolution amounts to reusing the kernel across the width and height of the input dimensions, called 'weight sharing'.
-Typically the support defined by the dimensions $w_f \times h_f$ is a rather small constant, for example $3 \times 3$.
-As each of the neurons computes 1 output feature channel, the output dimension $c_{\text{out}}$ equals the number of convolutional neurons.
-Typical sets of features computed by convolutional layers include edges of different orientations in an image, i.e. first and second derivatives.
+For example, common features include first and second derivatives to identify edges of different orientations in an image.

+A convolutional neuron (also called filter or kernel) is specified by a 3D tensor of weights of width $w$, height $h$, and depth $c_{\text{in}}$ (also called channel dimension).
+Typically, the dimensions $w \times h$ are small, for example, $3 \times 3$.
+Given an input tensor of width $W$, height $H$, and depth $c_\text{in}$, each 2D depth slice is convolved with the corresponding 2D depth slice of shape $w \times h$ of the weight tensor.
+Then the resulting features are summed along the depth dimension to produce one output feature channel of shape $W \times H \times 1$.
+With $c_{\text{out}}$ convolutional neurons each computing one output channel from the input tensor, a CNN layer may be interpreted as a function that maps $c_\text{in}$ input channels to $c_\text{out}$ output channels, just like an MLP.

+Hence, to create a sparse CNN, we trace an edge of a path the same way as for MLPs: by selecting one of the $c_{\text{in}}$ input channels, and one of the $c_{\text{out}}$ convolutional neurons in the layer.
+This activated edge means the selected $w \times h$ depth slice in the 3D weight tensor of the selected neuron will be convolved with the corresponding slice of the input tensor.

+Many recent CNN architectures such as MobileNet, DenseNet, or QuartzNet \cite{QuartzNet} use $1 \times 1$-convolutions, where $w = h = 1$.
+This important special case amounts to a structure identical to a fully connected layer \cite{huang2017densely,changpinyo2017power}, where weights are reused across the elements of the input tensor.
+Paths are traced in the same way as described before.

-Following the weight sharing paradigm, tracing a path through a convolutional layer amounts to selecting one of the $c_{\text{in}}$ input dimensions.
-An activated path corresponds to selecting the weights of a $w_f \times h_f$ slice in the 3D tensor.
-Tracing paths that way through trained convolutional networks is closely related to 'channel pruning' \cite{molchanov2019importance}.
+Tracing paths through trained convolutional networks is related to ``channel pruning'' \cite{molchanov2019importance}.
 This enables coarse sparsity on the filter level, which is more efficient on current hardware than fine-grained sparsity \cite{changpinyo2017power}, i.e. selecting single weights.

-Many recent CNN architectures such as MobileNet, DenseNet, or QuartzNet \cite{QuartzNet} use $1 \times 1$-convolutions, where $w_f = h_f = 1$.
-This special case means that $c_{\text{in}}$ input channels are mapped to $c_{\text{out}}$ output channels, which amounts to a structure identical to a fully connected layer \cite{huang2017densely,changpinyo2017power}.
-Sharing the weights across the elements of the activation tensor, paths can be traced in the same way as through fully connected layers.

-For the sake of completeness, we mention that CNNs often contain MaxPooling layers that downsample the input tensor.
-As they share the same set of weights across a layer, too, paths through them are traced as described before.